-Management Statement Action Mgt Team Time Frame Performance Measures 2.1A Park and Sportsground Availability ilability Council will determine the status of ground closures due to weather for weekend sport by 2pm on User groups will be notified at the earliest possible convenience of changes to sportsground and park availability due to MPL (PAT / PSU) 0 90% satisfaction as measured by the 'to be implemented' end of season user survey.
-Wet Weather Line 100% accurate at all times.
-Shire Sports Council Adopted Written Procedures.
-MPL 0 User groups make a determination as to whether a ground is suitable for weekend play where rain occurs after close of business on Fridays and will be responsible 0 for any resulting ground damage Maintain a 'Wet Weather Line' to allow users 24 hours a day, 7 days a week access to information on ground availability affected by weather.
+Management Statement Action 2.1A Park and Sportsground Availability Council will determine the status • User of ground closures due to weather poss for weekend sport by 2pm on wet vet vet years.
+Fridays.
+Shire Proc • User whet play busin for a e Main groups will be notified at the earliest lible convenience of changes to isground and park availability due to weather in accordance with Hornsby Sports Council Adopted Written edures. groups make a determination as to her a ground is suitable for weekend where rain occurs after close of ness on Fridays and will be responsible by resulting ground damage tain a 'Wet Weather Line' to allow the a day.
+7 days a week Mgt Team MPL (PAT / PSU) MPL Frame O O O Performance Measures 90% satisfaction as measured by the 'to be implemented' end of season user survey.
+Wet Weather Line 100% accurate at all times. access to information on ground availability affected by weather.